Reclaiming My Awe

 It brought me joy to watch the titmice and their little companions, the chickadees, come and enjoy the seeds I put out.
 I tried and tried to capture the perfect picture of the cardinal couples that would feast at the feeders.
 And the hummers.
 Oh, my!!!
 I had never actually seen a hummingbird until after I was diagnosed with cancer at age 59.
 How I loved my little hummer, but oh did he frustrate me!

 Every time another hummer tried to feast on the nectar I supplied, Mr. Kamikaze would come from nowhere and attack.
-He wasn’t about to share, even though there were by that time three or four feeders out there, more than enough for everyone.I watched the clouds, the breeze rustling the trees, the flowers I tended and everything filled me with an awe that I had never felt before.
-I always considered having to slow down and appreciate life around me as one of the blessings of being diagnosed with cancer.
+He wasn't about to share, even though there were by that time three or four feeders out there, more than enough for everyone.I watched the clouds, the breeze rustling the trees, the flowers I tended and everything filled me with an awe that I had never felt before.
+I always considered having to slow down and

 Slipping into a new normal